vilcans/pixel_pen/README.md

 ## Tools

+There are a few tools that you can select.

+### Paint

+With this tool, you draw pixels.
+See Paint Modes below for information about how the Paint tool affects the pixels.

+### Grab

+When you have selected the Grab tool, you can click on a cell to copy it into a brush.
+You can also select several cells to create a brush from by holding the mouse button and dragging a rectangular selection.
+The brush you grab this way can then be used with the Char Brush tool.
+After you have grabbed a selection, Pixel Pen will switch to the Char Brush tool automatically.

+### Char Brush

+In the Char Brush mode, you can paint with a grabbed brush.
+Left click to draw with the brush on the image.

+## Paint Modes

+When using the Paint tool, it's possible to select which mode to draw in.
+This affects how the pixels change when you paint on them.

 ### Pixel Paint

 In this mode, select a color from the palette and left-click to paint with it.